Maksimka101/dartpad/README.md

 This extension contributes the following settings:

-- `dartPad.dartPackages`: An array of packages which will be available in the Dart Pad
+- `dartPad.dartPackages`: An array of packages which will be available in the Dart Pad.
+  Initial packages are `dio` and `uuid`

 ## Known Issues